Earn your certifications online with ACLS Training Center!

 Just follow these steps to begin your training in our ACLS classes in Michigan.
 Don't worry; we walk you through every step once you sign up for ACLS recertification.
 Michigan residents do not have to worry that they will have to navigate a process that is too difficult.

 Once you have passed the test, you will immediately be able to download an instant provider card, which will suit most purposes for those who have taken our ACLS courses.
 Michigan residents also get a physical card.
-We will also mail you a physical card within one business day.
-For those of you in an extreme hurry, we also offer next-day shipping for your hard copy provider card at an additional cost.
+We can mail you a physical card within one business day.
+Those who are in an extreme hurry can request next-day shipping of their hard copy provider card at an additional cost.